ARK Alliance

 ARK Training

-The ARK tutorial described below was first offered in 2023 along with conferences such as Code4lib, IIIF, and JCDL.
-We hope to offer it at other conferences and to make a video recording available.
+The ARK tutorial described below was first offered in 2023 and has been given at conferences such as Code4lib, IIIF, JCDL, iPRES, and Open Repositories.
+We will continue to adapt the content for other conferences, but a basic 30-minute ARK tutorial video recording is available.

 Course description